 Just when you think you’re fully apprised of all the creatures great and small you’ve got to be prepared for, you see a social media post of a fuzzy spiky thing and are warned “DO NOT PET OR TOUCH THIS!”
 The stinging caterpillar inching its way around that looks really cute and fuzzy will sting you like a bee.

-Last year when Covid forced us all inside, it took me weeks to come to grips with the reality of mountain lions and bears roaming around in SC wondering where all the people were.
-In my head I was singing “lions and tigers and bears, oh my.”
-Still waiting to hear about the possibility of tigers in SC and I wouldn’t be surprised at this point to hear it.
+Last year when Covid forced us all inside, it took me weeks to come to grips with the reality of mountain lions and bears roaming around SC wondering where all the people were.
+In my head I was singing “lions and tigers and bears, oh my” and I’m still waiting to hear about the possibility of tigers in SC and I wouldn’t be surprised at this point to hear it.

 It’s finally warming up in Charleston and I am really looking forward to going to the beach.
-I already know to be on the lookout for sea nettles, the hundreds of thousands of stinging jellyfish that love these waters, but after hearing on the news that I also need to stay away from hook-jawed biting clamworms that are swarming the beaches at the moment, I am left with my own mouth gaping open thinking “what next?”
+I already know to be on the lookout for sea nettles and the hundreds of thousands of stinging jellyfish that love these waters, but after hearing on the news that I also need to stay away from hook-jawed biting clam worms that are swarming the beaches at the moment, I’m left with my own mouth gaping open thinking “What next?”

 What’s a transplant here to do?
 As a northern transplant to the sunniest, warmest and friendliest places I’ve ever lived, I guess grappling with the real dangers of wildlife on a daily basis is the price you pay for gorgeous weather, delicious food, friendly people and beautiful surroundings.
 It is what it is.